Support via Website

 Uncapped products are advertised as semi-shaped on all our marketing material, including our website, but you can be assured that you will get premium real time services (as opposed to throttling down your entire linespeed like in the past or what our competitors do), no matter what time of the day or how much bandwidth you've moved.
-If your concern is having access to maximum download speed at any time, one of our Unshaped products, like Business ADSL or Capped ADSL, may be a better option for you.

 Our QoS (Quality of Service Prioritisation) only affects downloads and not real time services such as banking, gmail, youtube etc. If you are experiencing slow speeds across the board, chances are that this may be an issue related to something else - like a fault on your line, router or Telkom exchange, and we will need to troubleshoot the problem to assist you better.